rsbondi/nodes-debug/README.md

 Currently streaming subscriptions are supported, but streaming requests are not yet supported, you can use the "Sync" version instead for now, `openChannelSync`, `sendPaymentSync`, and `sendToRouteSync` respectively.

+Also, the convention for the console is differnet here.
+All parameters are passed as json objects in key/value format since the grpc interface differs from conventional and there is no positional relationship, all parameters are sent by name.

 ### Features example, light theme

 ![bob and alice](image/alice_pay_bob.gif)